 BBP also examined the potential for Combined Heat and Power (CHP) to contribute to improving the energy efficiency of a number of selected major developments in the area, and investigated how CHP might help developers to achieve the required ratings in the Code for Sustainable Homes.

-The Blewburton Partnership has undertaken a number of studies of this nature and fully understands the complexities and issues involved.
-Should your organisation require this type of service, please contact us on 01491 825337 or email@example.com.
+Blewburton Limited has undertaken a number of studies of this nature and fully understands the complexities and issues involved.
+Should your organisation require this type of service, please contact us on 01491 825337 or firstname.lastname@example.org.